11th April 2017

 - Innovation in newly emerging economies such as BRICS, Eastern European countries etc.

 Papers may be empirical or theoretical and a range of methodological approaches are encouraged.
+Both full papers and papers-in-progress (developmental papers) are invited.
 We also particularly invite symposium proposals which will focus on specific innovation topics and provide the opportunity for presenting a linked portfolio of research in a more interactive way.

 The purpose of international business and international management track is to advance the knowledge in international business and management and to encourage networking among the colleagues working on international business and international management topics.
 We accept papers on the following topics: